Holy Spirit National High School

-Holy Spirit National High School (HSNHS) is a public high school located in Barangay Holy Spirit in Quezon City, Philippines.
-It was founded on 2003 as Commonwealth High School Holy Spirit Annex, the annex school of Commonwealth High School in Barangay Holy Spirit, Quezon City.
-In 2008, it was renamed as Holy Spirit National High School after getting its independence.
+Holy Spirit National High School (HSNHS) is a public secondary school located in Barangay Holy Spirit, Quezon City, Philippines.
+It was established in 2003 as Commonwealth High School–Holy Spirit Annex, a satellite campus of Commonwealth High School serving the Holy Spirit community.
+In 2008, the school became independent and was renamed Holy Spirit National High School.

 History

 Holy Spirit National High School was founded because of the need to provide quality and accessible education to students of Barangay Holy Spirit.
 To deal with the rise of enrollees in Commonwealth High School, the local government came up with the proposal of putting up an annex in the said barangay.